 What are the causes of B12 deficiency?

 Vitamin B12 is essential for the normal functioning of the body, as you can already see.
 The recommended daily intake is 6 micrograms.
-Most people end-up with low B12 levels when they transition to plant-based foods.
+Most people end up with low B12 levels when they transition to plant-based foods.
 Strict vegetarians and people who have conditions that restrict the number of nutrients they absorb are the most common patients of B12 deficiency.
+This can also be tackled through vitamin B12 shots.
 However, there are other causes, such as:

 - Poor diet